 Lawrence Berkeley National Laboratory

-CDK, BC, RK, JH, TP, JS, CX & SPS were supported by the Next-Generation Ecosystem Experiments (NGEE-Tropics) project that is supported by the Office of Biological and Environmental Research in the Department of Energy, Office of Science.
+CDK, BC, RK, JH, TP, JS, CX , and SPS were supported by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project, which is supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]